btc-vision/opnet-node/docs/proposals/OrderBook.md

 ## 4. Reservation Mechanism in Detail

-The reservation mechanism in OPNet operates as follows:
+The reservation mechanism in OP_NET operates as follows:

 1. **Reservation Locking:** When a buyer submits a reservation request, the contract locks the requested quantity of tokens at the specified price.
 These tokens are now exclusively reserved for the buyer, preventing any other user